the-gigi/gigi-zone/content/posts/2024/06/attack-of-the-clones/index.md

 ![](attack-of-the-clones.jpg)

-I know, it sounds too good to be true, but trust me, it is possible.
+# But, Why? 🤷

+To clone a repository from Github or Gitlab you do the following:

+1. Copy the repository's URL to your clipboard
+2. Go to your console
+3. Type "git clone "
+4. Paste the URL from your clipboard

 According to ChatGPT millions of repositories are cloned every day on GitHub, and typing "git clone " takes 2-3 seconds on average.

 This means if somehow typing "git clone " could be avoided then we as an industry could save millions of seconds every single day!